 Kyokusui no Utage is an event that takes place at Jonangu Shrine in Kyoto’s Fushimi District in April and November.
 In this elegant event poets dress up as Heian period court nobles and write poems in the garden by the river.

 This event is a revival of a court ritual that started around a thousand years ago.
 This event gives you a chance to enjoy graceful, Kyoto-like atmosphere.

 On the day of the event there is also a dance performance you can see.
 This event is really popular so it can get crowded at Jonangu, but still, I want to recommend the event to all those who want to experience something very Kyoto-like.

 Autumn in Kyoto also means autumn leaves.
-Kifune Shrine is northern Kyoto is one of the best places to sea autumn leaves, and during the autumn leaves season they hold an illumination event at the shrine called Kibune Momiji Shrine.
+Kifune Shrine is northern Kyoto is one of the best places to sea autumn leaves, and during the autumn leaves season they hold an illumination event at the shrine called Kibune Momiji Toro.

 The Kibune area is famous for its beautiful nature, and during this event the ryokan area down below and the path up to the shrine and the autumn leaves lining it are all illuminated.
 I would like you to add this event to your itinerary; it’s a great chance to enjoy the Kyoto-like romantic atmosphere and Japanese beauty.

 During the same time, the train line connecting Demachiyanagi to Kibune, Eizan Electric Railway, also hold an autumn leaves illumination event.
 So you can enjoy two illumination events at the same time!

 |Address||Kibune-cho, Kurama, Sakyo-ku, Kyoto|

 |Event time||Sunset ～ 9pm （Until 8:30 PM in the Kibune area）|